 Life doesn’t end with divorce.
 In fact, it could be viewed as a beginning — though, finding a positive spin on anything while going through a divorce could be challenging.
-This is why we’re sharing new and fun activities you can try to help take your mind off things for a while and relieve some of that stress you’re experiencing.
+This is why we’re sharing new and fun activities you can try to help distract you from the stress of divorce and take your mind off things for a while.

 Activities That Will Distract You From the Stress of Divorce

 If you’re feeling particularly stressed out, exercise may be exactly what you need.
 The problem with stress is that it wasn’t meant to be constant, as in chronic, stress.
 Your fight-or-flight response mechanism is a function of having to outrun a saber-toothed tiger or for lifting a car off your foot.

 That function wasn’t meant to be triggered during a divorce, when no bodily threats may exist.
 Exercise is the perfect way to quiet the fight-or-flight response and thus relieve some of that chronic stress.

 Besides relieving stress, exercise releases endorphins — those brain chemicals that act as mood enhancers.
 Exercise also normalizes your circadian rhythms, which helps to improve sleep.
 And better sleep will do much to improve mood and relieve stress.

 What do you enjoy doing?
 If you’re not sure how to answer this question, think about when you were a child.
 What did you most enjoy doing then?

 If you’re looking for an activity you can enjoy with others, consider sports leagues.
 Even in the winter, you can probably find a few.
 And while bowling may not be considered exercise, it could help distract you from the stress of divorce.